 Single database

-Multiple distributed database
+Multiple distributed databases

 Containerized DB